Exporting High-Quality Video With Small File Sizes In Premiere

 Target Bitrate

-Target bitrate is used to determine an estimated file size for the final exported video.
-The amount of data encoded will depend on what’s happening in your video.
+The target bitrate is used to determine the estimated file size for the final exported video.
+The amount of data encoded will depend on the content of your video.

 image 3